Zhongyi (James) Guo 过仲懿🌈

 INFO 2950 Introduction to Data Science, Cornell University 01/2023 - 05/2023

-• Led discussions, assessed homework and exams, held office hours, and proofread assignments and solutions before releasing.
+• Led discussions, graded homework and exams, held office hours, and proofread assignments and solutions before releasing.

 Grader